tginsberg/gatherers4j/docs/gatherers4j/content/gatherers/sequence-operations/rotate.md

 linkTitle: "rotate()"
 show_in_table: true
 category: Sequence Operations
-description: Consume the entire stream and emit its elements rotated either left or right `distance` number of spaces
+description: Consume the entire stream and emit its elements rotated either left or right `distance` number of spaces.

 ---